June 3rd Meeting

 Watermarks are encouraged for Best Shots.
 It makes it easy to see who the photographer is and to give them proper credit.

-You'll find the upload links in the February newsletter, and they will be sent again mid-month before the challenge ends.
+You'll find the upload links in the March newsletter, and they will be sent again mid-month before the challenge ends.

-The photos will be shown here on this website in March.
+The photos will be shown here on this website in April.